PaymentsNZ/API-Account-Information/README.md

 ## APIs

 There is currently one API covered under the specifications.
-These are:
+This is:

-* Account Information - access information on a payment user's accounts
+* [Account Information](account-info-nz-swagger.yaml) - access information on a payment user's accounts

 ## Files